worrells-best/privacyproxy/README.md

 ```

 ### Other considerations
 This server does not guarantee privacy on its own.
 The client must carry some responsibility.
-Most importantly, only communicating with a server after establishing a verified TLS session.
+Most importantly, only communicating with this proxy and the end-server after establishing TLS.
 This proxy does not inspect proxied traffic to ensure a TLS handshake occurs.

 ### TODOs